CAD Design

 SOLIDWORKS – industry standard design software

 We use SOLIDWORKS as our CAD program of choice.
 This is universally recognised as the industry standard manufacturing design software.
-The benefits of using SOLIDWORKS are many and varied, but a few of the key highlights include:

-• Powerful CAD software able to make comprehensive assemblies and models
+• Powerful CAD software able to make comprehensive assemblies and models using solid modelling and assembly design

 From physical prototypes to real-world products